anderfrago/smarthome-lessons/README.md

 3. Web server development: Set up the Flask server on the Raspberry Pi to handle communication and control logic.
 4. AWS IoT integration: Connect the Flask server to AWS IoT Core, configure policies, and handle secure cloud messaging.
 5. Digital Twin creation: Build a virtual representation of the project in Cisco Packet Tracer, configuring the virtual devices to mirror the behavior of the physical hardware.
-6. Mobile app development: Create the mobile application to provide a user interface for controlling and monitoring the system. ç
+6. Mobile app development: Create the mobile application to provide a user interface for controlling and monitoring the system.
 7. Testing and documentation: Thoroughly test the entire system and document the project, including the hardware schematic, software code, and a final presentation of the entrepreneurial solution.